rohskopf/ace-fits/InP/README.md

 ### ACE InP fits with FitSNAP

+### First set of fits.

+NOTE: These fits have poor test errors due to lack of random sampling.
+See next section for a k-fold cross validation study.

 Each directory is a different fit.
 To run the fit in FitSNAP, proceed into a directory and do